-The ST7 HDS2 emulator is connected through the parallel port to a PC computer which runs the control software (ST7 Visual Debug) as explained later.
-To connect your ST7 HDS2 emulator, you will have to follow these general steps (explained in detail later):
+The ST7-HDS2 emulator is connected through the parallel port to a PC computer which runs the control software (ST7 Visual Debug) as explained later.
+To connect your ST7 HDS2 emulator, you will have to follow these general steps:

-- 1 Connect the ST7 HDS2 emulator to your PC using the parallel cable provided. - 2 Connect the two flat cables of your ST7 HDS2 emulator to the emulation probe connectors. - 3 Connect the probe to the application board using device adapters or flex cable. - 4 Connect the power supply cable between the power supply block and the power connector located on the rear panel of your ST7 HDS2 emulator. - 5 Power up the emulator and then connect your application power supply.
+- 1 Connect the ST7-HDS2 to your PC using the parallel cable provided. - 2 Connect the two flat cables of your ST7-HDS2 emulator to the emulation probe connectors. - 3 Connect the emulation probe to your application board using the appropriate flex cable and/or socket adapter. - 4 Connect the power supply cable between the power supply block and the power connector located on the rear panel of your ST7-HDS2 emulator. - 5 Power up the emulator and then connect your application board power supply.

 A connection flow diagram is shown in Figure 3.
-Each installation step is described in detail in the following sections.
+Step details are discussed in the following sections.

-Figure 3: ST7MDTU5-EMU2B connection flow
+Figure 3: Connection flow